annachaykovska/Bready-Set-Go/README.md

 - Camera becomes obscured when going down a ramp.
 - There are some shadow artifacts on the back of the fridge wall, as well as the top of some ramps.
 - Keyboard controls no longer entirely work.
+- Engine noise continues playing when back to menu.